groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 information on how to send email to the group, if the group allowed general group members to send.

 In GroupVine20, at a minimum welcome emails will include a link to the member's Profile and to the account's Email Feed, and will include how to send to the group, if the group allows for that.
-If it makes sense for your account, an advantage to sending welcome emails is to give members a link to access their Profile, where they can set attribute values and join lists and sub-groups.
+An advantage to sending welcome emails is to give members easy access to their Profile, where they can set attribute values and join lists and sub-groups.

-Currently migrated account have welcome emails sent and you can skip sending welcome emails to new members by setting *Always send welcome emails?* on the <img src="/docimages/transparent-gear-icon.png" height="22">**Account Settings** page.
+Currently migrated accounts have welcome emails sent and this can be changed by setting *Always send welcome emails?* on the <img src="/docimages/transparent-gear-icon.png" height="22">**Account Settings** page.

 <span id="v20-upgrade-FAQ-sendemail"></span>